JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 about it differently, this is actually just a nonlinear transformation $y=ML(x)$.
 The reason why the model $ML$ is interesting is because its form is basic but adapts to the data itself.
-For example, a simple neural network (in design matrix form) with sigmoid activation functions then the model is simply matrix multiplications followed by sigmoids, meaning $ML(x)=\sigma(W_{3}\cdot\sigma(W_{2}\cdot\sigma(W_{1}\cdot x)))$ is a three-layer deep neural network, where $W=(W_1,W_2,W_3)$ are learnable parameters.
+For example, a simple neural network (in design matrix form) with sigmoid activation functions is simply matrix multiplications followed by sigmoids, meaning $ML(x)=\sigma(W_{3}\cdot\sigma(W_{2}\cdot\sigma(W_{1}\cdot x)))$ is a three-layer deep neural network, where $W=(W_1,W_2,W_3)$ are learnable parameters.
 You then choose $W$ such that $ML(x)=y$ reasonably fits the function you wanted it to fit.